r-kupin/webserv/README.md

 If client intends to send body that exceeds `client_max_body_size` limit
 ### Server side errors
 #### 500 Internal Server Error
-- if server requests a file, but what was found is neither file, nor a directory
+- if server requests a file, but what was found is neither a file, nor a directory
-- When server's fails to perform IO on the socket (It never happens)
+- When server fails to perform IO on the socket (It never happens)

 #### 501 Not Implemented
-If client would try to upload file from unsupported client.
+If a client tries to upload a file from an unsupported client.
 #### 503 Service Unavailable
-If server is unable to create a file intended to store an upload
+If a server is unable to create a file intended to store an upload
 ## Uploads

 ![one_does_not_simply](https://github.com/r-kupin/webserv/blob/main/notes/one_does_not_simply.jpg)